 Centuries ago, lavender was also used to help clear migraines and headaches.
 To this day, many migraine sufferers swear that using lavender has been instrumental in lessening their pain.
 By inhaling or placing a dab of lavender oil on your skin, the painful throbbing is reduced and the migraine is significantly lessened in intensity.

 Why I Enjoy Lavender

-What I love about lavender is its natural and homeopathic capabilities.
-With its powerful scent and calming effects, it can assist in reducing the rising emotions of anxiety or depression when you feel as though they are about to sink in.
+What I love about lavender is its homeopathic capabilities.
+With its powerful scent and calming effects, lavender can assist in reducing the rising emotions of anxiety or depression when you feel as though they are about to sink in.

 I have tried lavender essential oil for my own use in battling my anxiety.
 During my one deep bout of depression and anxiety that I faced, I found myself unable to sleep as deep as I did before.
 I invested in some lavender oil and placed a few drops on my skin before bed.
 The enticing smell made me feel relaxed, and the calming sensation was perfect in slowing down my mind before bed.
 I was able to fall asleep quickly, and my sleep felt so much deeper and meaningful.
 It was so nice, and rewarding, to not have to use modern day medicine to fall asleep, but rather, using something more natural and healthier.

 I do believe that natural routes are important to try, especially when it comes to your mental health.
 You won’t have anything to lose by trying out a lavender based diffuser or oil in your mental battles.
 Lavender has helped people for centuries, long before modern medicines were around to combat emotional highs and lows.
 I do not think you will regret giving lavender a shot, besides, the only issue you may have is not trying it out sooner.